Atharv-Joshi/100-days-of-code/r1-log.md

 ### R1D2

 Learned and implemented CSS basics.
-Hosted version1 of [Pizzeria Site](https://pizzeria-v1.herokuapp.com/) on Heroku.
+Hosted version1 of [Pizzeria Site](https://pizzeria-v1.herokuapp.com/version1/homev1.html) on Heroku.

+### R1D3

+Created a Dummy version2 page and linked it with remaining pages to upload all the versions of the site together.
+Changed footer css so that it is always positioned at the bottom of the webpage.

+### R1D4

+Created a nav-bar .
+Implemented basic CSS.
+Re organized files